 - Few built-in workouts

 When you try a Concept2 rowing erg, you’ll quickly realize that Concept2 doesn’t care about flashiness or high-tech specs (although the erg does look good, too).
 They care about making high-quality hardware with longevity.
 In truth: Some people in our home gym community are using Concept2 ergs from the 1990s and early 2000s.
-These things are built to last.
+These things are built to last, which is why it receives a near-perfect 4.75 out of 5 for construction on our rating chart.

 The RowErg sports a powerful wind-resistance flywheel with 10 damper settings, so resistance is virtually unlimited.
 The newer model features the PM5 monitor, which is Bluetooth-enabled and connects to a number of fitness apps.
 Even without connecting to an app, the PM5 tracks meters rowed, calories, time elapsed, 500-meter split time, intervals, and watts.
 The PM5 also has five basic built-in workouts you can choose from.